taurgis/luma-docs/README.md

 ## Customization

-### Site Configuration
+### Site Configuration & Feature Flags

 The site configuration is centralized in `config.ts`.
-Update this file to customize your site:
+Update this file to customize branding, links, SEO defaults and feature flags:

 ```typescript
 export const config = {